busterjs/buster-docs/index.rst

 into browsers and send data to and from them.
 It is completely reusable and has no knowledge of Buster.JS tests, or tests at all for that matter.

-**The future.** We have big plans for buster in the months and years to come.
-For example, we'll add the ability to run your browser tests directly on `BrowserStack <http://www.browserstack.com/>`_.
-In development you can still capture a local browser, JsTestDriver style.
-But instead of setting up your own CI server with a bazillion browsers, pay BrowserStack to do the job for you.
-Other plans we have is to have a stateful test runner that only runs the previously failed tests, test breakpoints that drops you into a live REPL in all the captured browsers when a test fails, and much much more.

 :doc:`Take Buster.JS for a spin <getting-started>` and **judge for yourself!**
 Be warned, it's still in beta, so it has some rough edges.